Triamec/DirectFeed/README.md

 As next step, configure the preferences shown in the *DirectFeed* category.
 At least, the *Axes* preference needs your attention.
 Initially, there are no axes configured.
-Clicking on the ellipsis on the right will show a collection editor which allows you to add, reorder and modify individual axis configurations.
-The application identifies each axis by the name of the station and the index of the axis within the drive. *Encoder Type* has to be left as *Analog* for digital and analog encoders, and set to *Endat* for EnDat digital encoders.
+Clicking on the ellipsis on the right will show a collection editor which allows you to specify the names of the target axes.

 The order of the axes is significant in several aspects: